TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/BTT_Octopus_Pro/btt_octopus_pro_1.0_f429_general.md

 ### Driver Voltage

-If using the drivers with 12/24v, then the jumpers for each driver should be configured as below.
+The jumpers for each driver should be configured as below if you want to power them from VIN (12/24v).

 {% include image.html file="btt_octopus_pro_1.0_driver_24.png" alt="BTT Octopus Pro v1.0 12/24v Drivers" caption="BTT Octopus Pro v1.0 12/24v Driver Jumper Locations" %}

-If using the drivers with 60v, then the jumpers for drivers that support up to 60v should be configured as below.
+The jumpers for each driver should be configured as below if you want to power them from the MOT-PWR input (up to 60v).

 {% include image.html file="btt_octopus_pro_1.0_driver_60.png" alt="BTT Octopus Pro v1.0 60v Drivers" caption="BTT Octopus Pro v1.0 60v Driver Jumper Locations" %}